 Ryan Winburn, Ph.D.

-Vice President, Research and Development
+Vice President, Research & Development

-Ryan received a Bachelor of Science degree in Chemistry from the University of Wisconsin-Eau Claire, a Masters of Science (Physical Chemistry) from the University of North Dakota, and a Ph.D.
+Dr. Winburn received a Bachelor of Science degree in Chemistry from the University of Wisconsin-Eau Claire, a Masters of Science (Physical Chemistry) from the University of North Dakota, and a Ph.D.
 (Analytical Chemistry with an Inorganic Chemistry emphasis) from North Dakota State University.
 At North Dakota State University, Dr. Winburn worked under the mentorship of Dr. Gregory McCarthy.
-He has 13 peer-reviewed publications and is co-inventor of the patent-pending technology used at Rare Earth Salts.

-Prior to joining Rare Earth Salts in 2013, Ryan was an Associate Professor of Chemistry at Minot State University.
-During his time at Minot State University, he ran an active research group that was predominately focused on systematic studies of materials characterization, environmental sampling and analysis, solid state synthesis and characterization of transition metal compounds and theoretical studies of unique bonding in main group compounds.
-Ryan was also the Chairperson for the Division of Science for seven years, managing a group of 15 faculty and administrative personnel.
+Prior to joining Rare Earth Salts in 2013, Dr. Winburn was an Associate Professor of Chemistry at Minot State University.
+During his time at Minot State University, he ran an active research group that was predominately focused on systematic studies of materials characterization, environmental sampling and analysis, solid-state synthesis and characterization of transition metal compounds, and theoretical studies of unique bonding in main group compounds.
+Dr. Winburn was also the Chairperson for the Division of Science for seven years, managing a group of 15 faculty and administrative personnel.
+He has 13 peer-reviewed publications and is the co-inventor of the patented technology used at Rare Earth Salts.